AegisSynapse/LockSphere/README.md

 # LockSphere
 LockSphere is a powerful and versatile utility for handling files with a custom .sphere extension.
-This tool provides encryption/decryption, keyword search, file metadata viewing, and batch processing capabilities.
+This tool provides encryption/decryption, keyword search, file metadata viewing, & batch processing capabilities.

 # Features
   - Convert files to a custom .sphere extension